Billystan/textrepo/README.md

 # textrepo
-create text repo for demo use
+use in november of 2024 full semster